kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 >A reference of Test Object is defined as invocations of findTestObject("test object ID").
 If you create a new Test Object programmatically and don't use them with findTestObject, these Test Objects will be counted as "unused".

 Let me elaborate this description.
-The tool can recognize the following case as "used":
+The tool can recognize the following code in a Test Case script as "used":

 ```
 // Style A